 Gifts can be made to Habitat International and, if designated for our affiliate, Habitat will forward contributions to us, but a processing fee of close to 10% is deducted.

 Your gift is used as you specify.
 Unrestricted gifts are used where most needed.
 We have no paid employees and minimal administrative expenses.
 So, almost every dollar contributed is used for home building.
 Ten percent of all cash contributions are tithed to Habitat International for use in another country.
 Read the next section to learn how we are able to ACT locally and help globally.

 Unless specifically requested by the donor, 10% of all cash contributions to our affiliate are tithed to Habitat International for use in another country.
 For the past several years we have designated our tithe for Uganda where he have the satisfaction of knowing our annual tithe pays for the construction of a Ugandan home.
 We have alternated our quarterly tithe to Baptala, India and Uganda.
 Learn more about Habitat's work in India.
-As of March 31, 2013, we are credited with having provided sufficient funds through our tithe to build 14.2 homes internationally.
-Rather than to restrict our tithe to a single country, our board voted to have Habitat International decide to use our 2012 and 2013 tithe where it is needed most.
-Through March 2013, we have tithed a total of $50,555.
+As of April 2015, we are credited with having provided sufficient funds through our tithe to serve 19.2 families internationally.
+For 2015, our board of directors decided to designate our tithe to be used in Kenya.
+Kenya has a critcal need for housing, health, and education, and we have recently established a relationship with Habitat volunteers in Kenya.

 The cost of building a home internationally, has increased over the years.
 When it was first calculated, it cost $1,500 for a home.
 It now costs $4,500 on average for a home in another country.
 The size and the amenities included vary extensively from one country to the next and compare favorably with the norm in each country.
 The definition of safe, decent, and affordable governs what is built in each country.